 Income statements are financial statements that show how a business did financially over a certain period of time.
 Generally, they show revenue minus expenses and losses to give a company’s profit or loss over that time period.
 Income statements are one of several documents you’ll want to look at if you are considering investing in a stock in addition to balance sheets and cash flow statements.
-You should also consider working with an advisor who will do the work for you to make sure you have the best possible investments.
+You should also consider working with a financial advisor who can help make sure you have the best possible investments.

 Income Statement Defined

-An income statement – also called a profit and loss account or profit and loss statement – is a report that summarizes a company’s revenues and expenses over a specific period of time.
+An income statement also called a profit and loss account or profit and loss statement is a report that summarizes a company’s revenues and expenses over a specific period of time.
 It also shows the company’s profit or losses, often as the bottom line of the income statement.
 This is different than a personal financial statement.

 Income statements usually cover one year, but all public companies must submit them to the U.S. Securities and Exchange Commission (SEC) every quarter.
 This frequency keeps companies honest about their finances and it helps investors who are researching a company.